Next HMSR-TAC: HMSR Workshop, Spring 2020:

 - Provide a cohesive platform for stakeholders to share, revise, and integrate best-practices for headwater mercury source reduction into the HMSR Strategy.

 Geographic Area of Focus: The primary geographic scope of the HMSR-TAC is the 22 counties that form the headwater region of the Sierra Nevada.
-However, given watershed-wide mercury fate and transport processes, the forum welcomes participation by stakeholders from all regions impacted by mercury statewide.
+However, given watershed-wide mercury fate and transport processes, the forum welcomes participation by stakeholders and technical experts from all regions impacted by mercury statewide.

 Facilitation: HMSR-TAC meetings will be facilitated by staff of The Sierra Fund, at the will of the HMSR-TAC members.
 Facilitator(s) will guide participants in discussion in a manner that is focused and respectful and within the timeframe specified by the applicable forum agenda.